1000+

 4. Changing the Future of Accounting

-In the years to come, the accounting will become more connected, which means it will be common to use technology to connect different tools, creating an ecosystem.
+In the years to come, accounting will become more connected, which means it will be common to use technology to connect different tools, creating an ecosystem.
 This will trigger a change in accountants’ fundamental skills, and thus, the entire business model will shift.
 Digital transformation cannot be done overnight, but technology can help you do the same a little faster.

 In the coming five years, technology is likely to repower the accounting sector.
-Some best practices of accounting will change forever; for instance, even today, accountants no more need to wait for a bank statement to be posted so that they can work on reconciliations; processing time will be less as speed will be faster.
+Some best practices of accounting will change forever; for instance, even today, accountants no longer need to wait for a bank statement to be posted so that they can work on reconciliations; processing time will be less as speed will be faster.
 It will be common to close books in the month-end without delay.

 The Bottom Line

 The level of support provided by technologies to accountants last year cannot be overlooked.
-It enabled them to act immediately, meet ever-evolving client demands, be highly efficient, flexible, and valuable, even amidst a global pandemic.
+It enabled them to act immediately, meet ever-evolving client demands, and be highly efficient, flexible, and valuable, even amidst a global pandemic.

 While the impact of technology will be remembered in 2021 and beyond, it will prove to be more important as businesses around the globe enter the next growth phase.
 Here, accountants will need to utilize technology to support clients, helping them meet their financial objectives.